Trade directory · Sandy Springs metro · Georgia

 Insurance Minimums

-General liability minimum $300,000, workers compensation required for employees, vehicle insurance for commercial vehicles.
-Many municipalities and commercial clients require $1M+ coverage.
+General liability minimum $300,000, workers compensation required for employees.
+Many commercial clients require $1M+ coverage.
+Bonding required for municipal contracts.

 § C · Path to license